-This is the official website of the archaeological project at Tell Sabi Abyad in Syria.
+This is the official website of the archaeological project at Tell Sabi Abyad in Syria - a project of Leiden University in The Netherlands.
 Its aim is to provide information about the goals and results of the excavation and about the different aspects of the research being conducted at Tell Sabi Abyad.

 So sad: the storehouses of Tell Sabi Abyad in Raqqa in Syria have been LOOTED...

 Tell Sabi Abyad plundered